 The buzz at Singapore Changi Airport has been its latest terminal – Terminal 4 which is located at the same side of Terminal 2, DNATA Inflight Catering Centre, JetQuay, the VIP Terminal as well as SATS Inflight Catering Centre 1.
 It sits on the same plot where the Budget Terminal used to be until it was closed on 25 September 2012.
-When it opens, it will serve both full-service airlines as well as low-cost airlines.
+When it opens on 31 October 2017, it will serve both full-service airlines as well as low-cost airlines.

 Terminal Four is a two-storey 25-metre high building with a gross floor area of 225,000 sqm.
 That is the size of around 27 football fields.
 It can handle 16 million passengers per year.
 Nine airlines will operate of T4.
 They include the four airlines from Air Asia Group, Cathay Pacific, Cebu Pacific, Korean Air, Spring Airlines and Vietnam Airlines.
 These airlines will operate close to 800 flights weekly to over 20 regional destinations and serve an estimated eight million passenger per year.
 With the opening of Terminal 4, Changi Airport will have a total handling capacity of up to 82 million passengers per annum across Terminals 1 to 4.